WhiteAbeLincoln/TypeScript/README.md

 + `getIntersectionType` :: gets the type
 of an intersection from type array
 + `isSimpleTypeRelatedTo`, `isTypeRelatedTo` :: allows checking if two types are related using some relation (such as identity - they are equal or equivalent, subtype, strict subtype, assignable, comparable)
++ `getReturnTypeFromBody` :: infers a return type from a function body
++ `checkAndAggregateReturnExpressionTypes` :: helper fn that actually infers the return types from return statements in function body
++ `getSubstitutionType` :: gets the substitution type for a conditionditional type
++ `getConditionalType` :: gets the conditional type
 ### Things to look for in `checker.ts`
 + `TypeFlags.Any`
 + `anyType`
 + `TypeFlags.AnyOrUnknown` :: common behavior between any and unknown types, which our inferred type will share
++ `isTypeAny` :: predicate to check if a type is any